Tencent/rapidjson/doc/schema.md

 ## Status: experimental, shall be included in v1.1

 JSON Schema is a draft standard for describing format of JSON.
 The schema itself is also a JSON.
-By validating a JSON with JSON Schema, your code can safely access the JSON without manually checking types, or whether a key exists, etc.
+By validating a JSON with JSON Schema, your code can safely access the DOM without manually checking types, or whether a key exists, etc. It can also ensure that the serialized JSON conform to a specified schema.

 RapidJSON implemented a JSON Schema validator for [JSON Schema Draft v4](http://json-schema.org/documentation.html).
 If you do not familiar with JSON Schema, you may refer to [Understanding JSON Schema](http://spacetelescope.github.io/understanding-json-schema/).